-Overall, the most frequently reported user group benefiting from the research results was the private sector, followed by public and semi-public organizations and institutions.
+Overall, the most frequently reported user group benefiting from the research results was professional or industrial associations and practitioners, followed by public and semi-public organizations and institutions.
 Research users varied by socioeconomic objectives of the research; for example energy projects tended to benefit the private sector most while research on environmental protection tended to benefit the federal, provincial and/or municipal governments.